 - Hypertrophic cardiomyopathy

 - Restrictive cardiomyopathy

 Overall, cirrhosis is associated with an unfavorable prognosis, which worsens with the development of cirrhotic cardiomyopathy.
-The presence left ventricular diastolic dysfunction (LVDD), and a Child-Pugh score above 8 is associated with poorer prognosis.
+The presence of left ventricular diastolic dysfunction (LVDD) and a Child-Pugh score above 8 is associated with a poorer prognosis.
 In one study, one-year survival in patients with cirrhosis without LVDD was 95%, which decreased to 79% and 39% with grade I and grade II LVDD, respectively.
 While definitive treatment for CCM is liver transplantation, up to a quarter of patients with cirrhosis will experience postoperative cardiovascular complications, with 7% to 21% total mortality following liver transplantation attributable to cardiovascular causes.

 - Congestive heart failure

 - Sudden cardiac death

 Patient education on medication compliance, dietary restrictions (including sodium restriction), regular follow-ups, requirements for liver transplantation, and recognition of symptoms of acute heart failure are essential for management.

 Enhancing Healthcare Team Outcomes